 Myrtos Beach, Kefalonia Island

 Myrtos is just a beautiful beach with no resort attached; it is situated off the main village road at the end of a track.
 The sheer contrast of the vivid turquoise waters and the sparkling pebbly white beach leaves you dazzled especially when viewed from the very steep mountains and cliffs.
 This beach offers a relaxing time in an unruffled lone setting, all you have to do is unwind.

 Naxos is an authentic affirmation of all that completes Greece – pure, natural beauty with equal treasures of civilization.
-Relatively undiscovered by the tourist masses Naxos is the greenest island in the Cyclades with dominating mountains, lush valleys and perfect beautiful beaches.
-The traditional white painted villages and wine making factories are also another draw.
+Relatively undiscovered by the tourist masses Naxos is the greenest island in the Cyclades with dominating mountains, lush valleys, and perfect beautiful beaches.
+The traditional white painted villages and winemaking factories are also other draws.